John M. Pollock, CIC, President

 Bill is a retired salesman of Employee Benefits for Oswald, Trippe & Co.
 He has coached youth basketball and baseball teams in Fort Myers.
 He is a member of Rotary International, a Paul Harris Fellow, and a member of Fort Myers Rotary South.
 He was instrumental in developing Rotary South’s Lee County Scholar Athlete Award Program and was Chairman the first two years, 1987 and 1988.

 Bill grew up in Webster Groves, MO, and was a two-year varsity basketball and three-year varsity baseball letterman at Webster Groves High School (Class of 1958).
-He will be inducted into the Webster Groves High School Sports Hall of Fame in January, 2017.
+He was inducted into the Webster Groves High School Sports Hall of Fame in January, 2017.

 Bill graduated from DePauw University in 1962, with a B.A. degree in Economics.
-He and his wife, Jackie, have a son, John Pollock, a daughter, Pam Davis, two grandsons, Coley and Chris Davis, and two granddaughters, Paige and Mallory Pollock.
+His family includes wife Jackie, John Pollock, Sharon and Brooklyn McDonald, Pam and Gary Davis, Coley Davis, Chris and Kelly Davis, Paige and Mallory Pollock, and Bryson Royal.

 He became involved with the basketball tournament in 1985.
 In 1991, he formed the non-profit, Classic Basketball, Inc. to create a structure by which the tournament would have a sound financial future.
 In the ensuing years, Bill, Donnie Wilkie and a Board of Directors have made the City of Palms Classic what it is today!

 Originally with Lee Memorial Hospital, Dwight started Taylor Rental in Cape Coral in 1981.
-Since selling the business in 1992, he was a volunteer for several years at Bishop Verot High School in its Development Department, and worked with Classic Basketball, Inc., in 1993 to help develop the gymnasium complex that has housed the City of Palms Classic since 1994.
-He has been active in the North Fort Myers Rotary for more than 39 years.
+Since selling the business in 1992, he was a volunteer for several years at Bishop Verot High School in its Development Department, and worked with Classic Basketball, Inc., in 1993 to help develop the gymnasium complex that housed the City of Palms Classic from 1994 to 2015.
+He has been active in the North Fort Myers Rotary for more than 44 years.
 He was raised in Miami and graduated from Georgia Tech.
-He and his wife, Roberta (Missy), have been married for 44 years and they have two daughters (Joyce and Alison) who graduated from Bishop Verot High School.
+He and his wife, Roberta (Missy), have been married for over 49 years and they have two daughters (Joyce and Alison) who graduated from Bishop Verot High School.